Category : Hurricane Protection

 1. Put together a disaster box.
 Here’s a link to a great inventory list for a disaster box- https://www.ready.gov/build-a-kit.
 Once you get it packed, just throw it in the closet or a corner in the garage and hope you never need it.

-You can go further and pack Get Home Bags or Bug Out Bags, but the disaster box is a bare minimum.
-If you want more info on those, just e-mail me back and ask.
+You can go further and pack Get Home Bags and Bug Out Bags, but the disaster box is a bare minimum.
+The link is to an online class I teach about preparing these, but if you need one-on-one help, just get in touch.
 I used to do contract work for FEMA, and one of our jobs was helping people assemble these.

 2. Protect your home.
 You need to install some type of protection for all the openings in your home, to include all doors and windows.
 Our company installs several different types, so get in touch if you don’t have this.
 The most important things to consider for this are that you have the work done before a named storm and know how to use it.

 I mention ‘named storms’ because most insurance companies will not help you out if you wait until after there’s a named storm in the Atlantic.
-Also keep in mind that most insurance companies provide discounts for various types of opening protection, like our Lexan panels.
+Also keep in mind that most insurance companies provide discounts for various types of opening protection, like our Lexan panels, and the state of SC offers a tax deduction as well.
+I can help you with those forms.

 3. Have a plan.
 Decide beforehand under what circumstances you will evacuate.
 Don’t wait on the storm and then decide.
 In addition, decide where you’ll evacuate and what you will take with you.
 For any storms that you will shelter in place and not evacuate, plan for that as well, to include water, food, and lighting.